denten-books/plain-text/1-metaphor.md

 manipulation model the knob and the movement of the paddle related mimetically.
 To be more precise, the direct manipulation paradigm advocated for an "iconic" relationship between representation and the object of interest [@norman_user_1986, 110].
-Like onomatopoeic words, the movement of the knob resembles the movement of the thing it represents.
+Similar to onomatopoeic words, the movement of the knob resembles the movement of the thing it represents.
 Edwin Hutchins, Donald Norman, and James Hollan write: "There is an economy here in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
 The same sort of thing can be done in the design